-As you might expect, I get many questions from computer users concerned about their security.
-With regular news of identity theft, credit card fraud, and database hacking, many people are understandably concerned about the security of their own information online, particularly when it comes to online shopping …
+As you might expect, I get many questions from computer users concerned about security.
+With regular news of identity theft, credit card fraud, and database hacking, many are understandably concerned about the security of their own information online, particularly when it comes to online shopping.

-… so much so, that some actively avoid online shopping for fear of having their payment information stolen.
+Some are so concerned they actively avoid online shopping for fear of having their payment information stolen.

 Online shopping is ubiquitous

 Most of us now take online shopping for granted.
-I suspect some may even wonder that this article is needed at all.
+Some may even wonder why this article is needed at all.

 The fact is, there are still many people who are afraid to shop at online merchants — even well-known, reputable ones.